ana-lsm/data-science/lr-healthcare-costs/README.md

 ## My biggest difficulties:

 While cleaning the data, I encountered a problem with the `sex` column, where I needed to standardize the observations to _male_ and _female_.
-I overcame this issue by creating a map with a dictionary and using the `.replace()` method in the respctive column. _ChatGPT 4.0_ assisted with this solution, as well as with other syntax and debugging problems along the way.
+I overcame this issue by creating a map with a dictionary and using the `.replace()` method in the respective column. _ChatGPT 4.0_ assisted with this solution, as well as with other syntax and debugging problems along the way.

 ## Dataset summary and our goals for this project